ARDX INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Ardelyx, Inc. Investors Can Join The Class Action Lawsuit!

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-20, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Ardelyx, Inc. (“Ardelyx” or“the Company”) (NASDAQ: ARDX) and certain of its officers.
+Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Ardelyx, Inc. ("Ardelyx" or "the Company") (NASDAQ: ARDX ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Ardelyx securities between October 31, 2023, and July 1, 2024, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/ARDX .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Ardelyx securities between October 31, 2023, and July 1, 2024, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/ARDX .

 Case Details